Galaco/kero/README.md

 To run it, copy `config.example.json` to `config.json`, then change the `gameDirectory` value to a Source Engine game installation on your machine.
 After that, just run the binary you compiled.

+**This is based on another project of mine: [https://github.com/galaco/lambda-client](https://github.com/galaco/lambda-client)
+This is meant to be an attempt to create a somewhat more modular and reusable and high-quality codebase.
+Lambda-Client could be considered more of an experimentation ground for feature implementations.**